Waste Tire Enforcement

 Streamlined Penalty Program

-Since the program started in 2008, more than 95 percent of the streamlined penalty offers have been accepted by the tire haulers.
+Since the program started in 2008, the tire haulers have accepted more than 95 percent of the streamlined penalty offers.
 The streamlined penalty process has saved CalRecycle vital resources by reducing travel costs, court fees, attorney fees, etc. As a result, staff has also been able to prosecute a significantly greater number of cases.

 Informal Tire Hearings